 Blueberries, freshly squeezed lemons, and cold butter are the key ingredients to this deliciously light and fluffy blueberry scones recipe.
+You'll love the sweet and tangy flavor combination.
+Perfect for a weekend breakfast or brunch!

 You'll also love our blueberry muffins with streusel and white chocolate raspberry scones!